Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Inverse problem for active measurements

 {\it FIGURE A3: A schematic figure in 3-dimensional Euclidean space $\R^{3}$ where we describe the geometry of the wave produced by the interaction of three waves in the Minkowski space.
-The figure shows such a 3-interaction wave in a time slice $\{T_1\}\times \R^{3}$ with two different values of the parameter $s_0$.
-On the left, $s_0$ is large and the 3-interaction wave has singular support on a cone.
-On the right, $s_0$ is small and the 3-interaction wave is a frustum (a truncated cone, or, a cone with its apex cut off by a plane), similar to set $\{(x^1,x^2,x^3)\in \R^3;\ (x^1)^2+(x^2)^2=c(x^3)^2$, $a<x^3<a+h\}$, with some $a,c>0$ and a thickness $h=c_1s_0$. }
+The figure shows such a {\mmmmtext three} {\muutos wave interaction} wave in a time slice $\{T_1\}\times \R^{3}$ with two different values of the parameter $s_0$.
+On the left, $s_0$ is large and the {\mmmmtext three} {\muutos wave interaction} wave has singular support on a cone.
+On the right, $s_0$ is small and the {\mmmmtext three} {\muutos wave interaction} wave is a frustum (a truncated cone, or, a cone with its apex cut off by a plane), similar to set $\{(x^1,x^2,x^3)\in \R^3;\ (x^1)^2+(x^2)^2=c(x^3)^2$, $a<x^3<a+h\}$, with some $a,c>0$ and a thickness $h=c_1s_0$. }

 {\it FIGURE A4: The same situation that was described in Fig. A2 is shown at a later time, that is, the figure shows the time-slice $\{T_2\}\times \R^3$ with $T_2>T_1$, when the parameter $s_0$ is quite large.
 The four distorted plane waves have now collided and produced a point source in the space-time at a point $q\in K_1\cap K_2\cap K_3\cap K_4$.
-This gives raise to the singularities of the 4-interaction wave $\M ^{(4)}$.
+This gives raise to the singularities of the {\mmmmtext four} {\muutos wave interaction} wave $\M ^{(4)}$.
 In the figure $T_1<t<T_2$, where $q$ has the time coordinate $t$.
-The four cones in the figure, shown with solid blue and green curves and dashed blue and yellow curves are the intersection of the time-slice $\{T_2\}\times \R^3$ and the set $\mathcal Y((\vec x,\vec \xi),t_0,s_0)$.
+The four cones in the figure, shown with solid blue and green curves and dashed blue and yellow curves are the intersection of the time-slice $\{T_2\}\times \R^3$ and the set $\mathcal Y((\vec x,\vec \xi),{\muutos s_0})$.
 Inside the cones the red sphere is the set $\mathcal L^+(q)\cap (\{T_2\}\times \R^3)$ that corresponds to the spherical plane wave produced by the point source at $q$. }